What is Folate and Why Do You Need It?

 With the popularity of these medications growing rapidly, one question is emerging: Can weight loss medications replace diet and exercise?
 The short answer: No.

-What happens if you stop WL medications?
+What happens if you stop weight management medications?
 This is where building muscles matter

 Here’s what happens when you stop these medications and why building muscle is your best defense against weight rebound.